 What do cobras eat?

-If I’ve got baby green snakes hatching out in my hut, how long before a cobra shows up?
+If I’ve got green snakes hanging out in my hut, how long before a cobra shows up?

 I’m not really obsessing over it, and if I talk about it a lot it’s really just for laughs.
 Ap said there would probably be a leaf I could eat as an antidote.
 Right, I said, which one?
 I don’t know, she said, eat all!
-And we laughed at the idea of people standing over my agonised dead body with its mouth stuffed with leaves, looking at each like, what happened here?
+And we laughed at the idea of people standing over my agonised corpse with its mouth stuffed with leaves, looking at each like, what the hell happened here?